manikanta-kondeti/codes/K-Means/README.md

 ## Introduction

-This is basically a sample implementation on K-Means clustering.
+This is basically a sample implementation of K-Means clustering.
 In this algorithm we try to create K clusters from N data points.
 The algorithm follows in this way.
 Take 'K' random points and fill it in the k-clusters.
 Then fill remaining (n-k) points into K clusters based on eucledian distance of that point and centroid of that cluster.
 After filling N-points into K-clusters we try to optimize the method by taking each point in every cluster and again trying to fit in the better cluster.

 ## Explanation